Crossing Keepers

 You don’t need any specific experience to start a career as a Crossing Keeper.
 It’s more important that you’ve got the right transferable skills and behaviours.
 Here are the key non-technical skills that matter in this role.

-- Communication – You’ll need to be able to communicate clearly and concisely, both verbally and in written format, and comfortable delivering safety critical information to colleagues in a clear, structured way.
+• Communication – You’ll need to be able to communicate clearly and concisely, both verbally and in written format, to colleagues and members of the public.

-- Willingness and ability to learn – You’ll be motivated to develop yourself, retaining, applying and sharing knowledge and skills.
-It’s about the drive to maintain and develop your own skills, recognising that there are always opportunities for improvement.
+• Willingness and ability to learn – You’ll be motivated to develop yourself, retaining, applying and sharing knowledge and skills.

 Feel like a match?